causify-ai/tutorials/class_project_instructions/Projects/lightning-fabric_Project_Description.md

 **Description**

-Lightning Fabric is a lightweight framework designed to simplify the process of building and training deep learning models.
-It provides a flexible and modular approach to model development, enabling users to easily manage data, models, and training processes.
-With its focus on performance and scalability, Lightning Fabric is ideal for both research and production settings.
+Lightning-Fabric is a high-level wrapper for PyTorch that simplifies the process of building and training deep learning models.
+It provides a flexible framework for organizing code, managing distributed training, and handling logging and checkpointing.
+Key features include:

-Technologies Used
-Lightning Fabric

-- Facilitates the creation of complex neural networks with minimal boilerplate code.
+- **Modular Design**: Facilitates the organization of code into reusable components.
-- Supports distributed training across multiple GPUs and TPUs.
+- **Distributed Training**: Easily scale up training across multiple GPUs or nodes.
-- Integrates seamlessly with popular libraries such as PyTorch and TensorFlow.
-- Provides built-in logging and visualization tools for monitoring training progress.
+- **Logging and Checkpointing**: Automatically manage experiment logging and model checkpoints.
+- **Integration with PyTorch**: Seamlessly integrates with existing PyTorch codebases.

 ---

-### Project 1: Image Classification with Transfer Learning (Difficulty: 1)
+### Project 1: Image Classification of Fashion Items

-**Project Objective**
+**Difficulty**: 1 (Easy)
-Develop an image classification model using transfer learning to classify images from a public dataset of everyday objects, optimizing for accuracy.
+**Project Objective**: Build a convolutional neural network (CNN) to classify images of clothing items from the Fashion MNIST dataset, optimizing for accuracy.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Explore Kaggle's image classification datasets or open datasets from government portals.

-**Tasks**
-- **Set Up Lightning Fabric Environment**: Install and configure Lightning Fabric with necessary dependencies.
+- Fashion MNIST dataset available on Kaggle: [Fashion MNIST](https://www.kaggle.com/datasets/zalando-research/fashionmnist)

+**Tasks**:
-- **Data Preprocessing**: Load the dataset, perform necessary augmentations, and split data into training and validation sets.
+- **Data Preparation**: Load the Fashion MNIST dataset and preprocess images (normalization, resizing).
-- **Model Selection**: Choose a pre-trained model (e.g., ResNet, VGG) and adapt it for the classification task.
+- **Model Definition**: Create a CNN architecture using Lightning-Fabric.
-- **Training**: Train the model using Lightning Fabric, monitoring performance metrics like accuracy and loss.
+- **Training**: Train the model and monitor performance metrics (accuracy and loss).
-- **Evaluation**: Assess model performance on the validation set and visualize results with confusion matrices.
+- **Evaluation**: Evaluate the model on a test set and visualize classification results with confusion matrices.

-**Bonus Ideas (Optional)**
-- Experiment with different augmentation techniques to improve model robustness.
-- Implement model fine-tuning to enhance performance on the specific dataset.
+- **Logging**: Implement logging to track training progress using Lightning-Fabric’s built-in features.

 ---

-### Project 2: Time Series Forecasting with LSTM (Difficulty: 2)
+### Project 2: Text Classification for Sentiment Analysis

-**Project Objective**
-Create a time series forecasting model using LSTM to predict future values of a public economic indicator (e.g., unemployment rates), optimizing for mean absolute error (MAE).
+**Difficulty**: 2 (Medium)
+**Project Objective**: Develop a text classification model to predict sentiment (positive, negative, neutral) from movie reviews, optimizing for F1-score.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Utilize public economic datasets available on Kaggle or government economic data portals.

-**Tasks**
-- **Data Collection**: Gather time series data for the chosen economic indicator.
-- **Preprocessing**: Clean the data, handle missing values, and normalize the dataset for LSTM input.
+- IMDB Movie Reviews dataset available on Kaggle: [IMDB Dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)

+**Tasks**:
+- **Data Loading**: Load the IMDB dataset and preprocess text (tokenization, padding).
-- **Model Design**: Build an LSTM model architecture using Lightning Fabric, defining layers and hyperparameters.
+- **Model Architecture**: Construct an LSTM or Transformer-based model using Lightning-Fabric.
-- **Training & Validation**: Train the model while monitoring MAE and adjust hyperparameters as necessary.
+- **Training and Fine-tuning**: Train the model with hyperparameter tuning and regularization techniques.
-- **Forecasting**: Generate future predictions and visualize them against actual historical data.

-**Bonus Ideas (Optional)**
-- Compare LSTM performance with other forecasting models like ARIMA or Prophet.
-- Implement hyperparameter tuning using grid search or random search techniques.
+- **Evaluation**: Assess model performance using F1-score and confusion matrices.
+- **Logging and Checkpointing**: Use Lightning-Fabric to log metrics and save model checkpoints during training.

 ---

-### Project 3: Natural Language Processing for Sentiment Analysis (Difficulty: 3)
+### Project 3: Time Series Forecasting of Stock Prices

-**Project Objective**
-Develop a sentiment analysis model that classifies text reviews (e.g., product reviews) into positive, negative, or neutral categories, optimizing for F1 score.
+**Difficulty**: 3 (Hard)
+**Project Objective**: Create a forecasting model to predict stock prices using historical data, optimizing for RMSE (Root Mean Square Error).

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Access text datasets from Kaggle or HuggingFace Datasets that contain labeled sentiment data.

-**Tasks**
+- Yahoo Finance API for historical stock price data (e.g., Apple Inc.): [Yahoo Finance](https://finance.yahoo.com/quote/AAPL/history?p=AAPL)

+**Tasks**:
+- **Data Acquisition**: Use the Yahoo Finance API to gather historical stock price data.
-- **Data Acquisition**: Download and explore the sentiment analysis dataset.
+- **Data Preprocessing**: Clean and preprocess the data (handling missing values, scaling).
-- **Text Preprocessing**: Clean the text data, tokenize, and convert text to embeddings (e.g., using pre-trained embeddings like Word2Vec or BERT).
-- **Model Architecture**: Construct a neural network model (e.g., LSTM or Transformer) using Lightning Fabric for text classification.
+- **Model Development**: Build a recurrent neural network (RNN) or a hybrid model using Lightning-Fabric.
-- **Training**: Train the model, focusing on optimizing the F1 score while using validation data for performance assessment.
-- **Evaluation**: Analyze model predictions, generate classification reports, and visualize results with ROC curves.
+- **Training and Validation**: Train the model and validate using a rolling-window approach.
+- **Performance Evaluation**: Evaluate the model's performance using RMSE and visualize predictions against actual prices.
+- **Logging and Experiment Tracking**: Implement logging and experiment tracking with Lightning-Fabric for reproducibility.

-**Bonus Ideas (Optional)**
+**Bonus Ideas (Optional)**:
-- Experiment with different text embedding techniques and their impact on model performance.
+- For Project 1: Experiment with different CNN architectures (ResNet, DenseNet) and compare performance.
-- Implement a model interpretability approach (e.g., SHAP or LIME) to understand model predictions better.
+- For Project 2: Explore transfer learning by using pre-trained models like BERT for enhanced performance.
+- For Project 3: Integrate external features like trading volume or economic indicators to improve forecasting accuracy.